rydmike/rydmike.github.io/colorscheme.md

 Color schemes are no fun without some built-in examples to use and play with.
 **FlexColorScheme** comes with 28 ready to go color schemes that you can use in your apps if you like.
-(The last 4 are new in upcoming version 1.4.1)

 The bundled examples are all tuned matching light and dark theme pairs.
 The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the Flutter high contrast light and